 It hasn't always been this way.
 I graduated from Santa Clara University in 1986 with an MBA and a law degree.
 For many years, I focused primarily on business litigation.
 Although I enjoyed helping my clients solve problems, I couldn't help thinking that many of the difficulties could have been avoided with better planning.
 That's why I made the decision to invest my time and energy on the estate planning part of my practice.
 It gives me a great deal of satisfaction knowing that I am helping my clients to anticipate and prepare for the inevitable changes and challenges life brings.

 When I am not at the office, you can often find me at a baseball game or on a hike in our beautiful regional parks (I took the photo on my home page on one of our weekend outings).
-I try to start every day with a difficult puzzle and am learning Spanish for a planned trip to Barcelona with my wife in 2016.
 I also umpire high school baseball and just resumed playing softball.
 I have been involved with the local affiliate of Habitat for Humanity for over fifteen years and served as Board Chair.

 I am a life-long learner.
 I am one of the few people I know who actually loved going to law school.
 I feel like I learn something new every day.
 I enjoy listening to podcasts about philosophy, politics, sports, and story telling.

 That's my story in a nutshell.
 I look forward to meeting you and hearing your story.